taoxinyi/ProCampus/README.md

     Then you can use the ip from your virtual machine to test from host or mobile device in the same network.

     For instance, using `192.168.3.135:8000` in your host machine and` 127.0.0.1:8000` in virtual machine to test chat function.
+## Wired Thing
+When using [protobuf.min.js(protobuf.js)](https://github.com/dcodeIO/ProtoBuf.js), it is really wired that this library may convert underscore case into upper camel case refering to the `.proto` file.

+ For instance, `chat_message_item` in `.proto` file may decoded as `chatMessageItem` in javascript.